 The Internet Bug Bounty is offering rewards to security researchers who

-resolve critical vulnerabilities in core software that has a direct impact on
+resolve critical vulnerabilities in core infrastructure data processing

-Internet Freedom.
-Critical vulnerabilities in these scopes have widespread
+libraries.
+Critical vulnerabilities in these libraries have widespread

 consequences to the internet community.
 Please review the scope section

-below on which scopes qualify for this program!
+below on which libraries qualify for this program!

 - Only Critical vulnerabilities that demonstrate unambiguous remote code execution are eligible under this program.
 Findings with alternative impact or severity are not in scope at this time.